arakhne/esawtooth.github.io/_posts/2015-12-01-a-blog-makeover.markdown

 simply able to copy over the old markdown files from the source/_posts directory to the _posts directory of the jekyll tree.
 The only thing that required some work was that the default markdown parser used by jekyll used a different way of quoting code.
+I've added the facebook comment plugin as well.
+May rethink that further down the line, but for now, I don't see any issues with it other than the login constraint.

 The email was a simple matter of creating a new Zoho Mail account and aliasing that to my current Gmail account.
 So now, all mail from my